haavapet/binary-analysis-rs/README.md

 - Custom Parameters: Users can input optional parameters like instruction length and endianness for tailored analysis.
 - Parallellization: Support for parallellization using the `--parallell` parameter
 - Speed: Faster than the [Python implementation](https://github.com/haavapet/binary-analysis) by ~100x.
 (10 minutes vs 6 seconds for a 50mb binary on a 5 year old intel laptop).
 The program has been heavily optimized using tools such as [HeapTrack](https://github.com/KDE/heaptrack) and [FlameGraph](https://github.com/flamegraph-rs/flamegraph).

+## Installation

+To install and use the Binary Analysis Tool, follow these straightforward steps:

+1. Clone the repository to your local machine.
+2. Ensure you have Rust installed on your system.
+If not, download it from [Rust's official website](https://www.rust-lang.org/).
+3. Navigate to the project directory using the terminal.
+4. Build the project by running `cargo build`.
+5. Execute the program with your binary file and desired parameters using `cargo run`.

 ## Usage